-If you experience a computer issue (slow page load, etc.) while logged into Jackrabbit, ensure that you are using the latest version of your browser and that your browser cache has been cleaned.
-Using an older browser version and not regularly cleaning the browser cache are the most typical reasons for web-based software issues.
+If you experience computer issues (slow page load, etc.) while logged into Jackrabbit, be sure you are using the latest browser version and try clearing your cache.
+Older browser versions and not regularly cleaning the browser cache are the most typical reasons for web-based software issues.
 For more information see our Best Practice article Keep Jackrabbit Running its Best Online.

 If Jackrabbit logs you out while you are actively working, check the following: